 The Parry Sound waterfront is made up of over 25 kilometres of shoreline along Georgian Bay and the Seguin River.
-The waterfront includes a variety of conditions, including rugged shoreline, marinas, beaches, industrial docks, and a commercial core.
-Recognizing the distinct characters along the shoreline, the spatial analysis has been divided into six zones.
+The waterfront includes a variety of conditions, such as rugged shoreline, marinas, beaches, industrial docks, and a commercial core.
+Recognizing the distinct characteristics of the shoreline, the spatial analysis has been divided into six zones.
 Zones 1 to 4 capture the Georgian Bay shoreline while Zones 5 and 6 capture the Seguin River.